plule/dfhack-remote/dfhack-proto-srcs/README.md

 To target a different `DFHACK` version, set the `DFHACK_ZIP` environment variable to an url.
 For example `https://github.com/DFHack/dfhack/archive/refs/heads/develop.zip`.

-Then in `RemoteFortressReader.proto`, comment out MaterialDefinition.name, as it is sometimes invalid.
+Then in `RemoteFortressReader.proto`, change the type of MaterialDefinition::name to bytes, it is currently encoded in CP437.